Wildfire Resources

-People with dementia are especially vulnerable to chaos and emotional trauma.
-They have a limited ability to understand what is happening, and they may forget what they have been told about the disaster.
+People living with dementia can be especially vulnerable to hectic environments and emotional trauma.
+They may have a reduced ability to understand what is happening, and may not remember or understand information about the disaster they’re experiencing.
 Be alert to potential reactions that may result from changes in routine, travelling or new environments.

 • When appropriate, inform others (hotel or shelter staff, family members, friends, airline attendants) that your family member or friend has dementia and may not understand what is happening.

-• Do not leave the person with dementia alone.
+• Do not leave someone living with dementia alone.
 It only takes a few minutes to wander away and get lost.

 • Be alert for changes in routine, travelling and new environments, which can cause agitation, getting lost and an increase in symptoms such as hallucinations, delusions and sleep disturbance.